Ikaron/is2-developer-assessment/README.md

 - Documentation comment had incorrect description

 Other notes:
+- Test framework like xUnit and add Unit Tests and Integration Tests
 - Policies are not connected to a user/person.
 Doesn't make sense - Assume skipped for brevity.
 - Authorisation is missing.
 You should most likely only be able to access policies that apply to yourself.
 Similarly, you should probably
 - Currently, Policy Number is not enforced to be unique.
 That's definitely a problem.